A full range of natural movement is what your body should be able to do. Your full potential. Not what you are currently able to do.

 Little by little progress is made.

 A full range of movement is not just about big changes in positioning.
 Facial expressions, jaw movements, eye movements, wiggling fingers and toes all alter your positioning and increase range of motion.

 Use different parts of your body in contact with each other to give you more sensory information about your positioning.

-Making contact gives you more feedback about the relative positioning of the bits of your body and helps to develop your sense of conscious proprioception.
+Making contact gives you more feedback about the relative positioning of the bits of your body and helps to develop your sense of proprioception.

 Reclaim your full range of natural movement